MileHacker Logo

 Monsoon and Heat Risks

-Both the Southwest and Northeast monsoons bring significant rainfall.
+The two Southwest and Northeast monsoons bring significant rainfall.
 Roads may experience waterlogging, and outdoor activities like visiting temples or markets might be less pleasant.
-Carry a rain jacket or an Umbrella at this time of year.
+Carry a rain jacket or an Umbrella in these months.

 Temperature Extremes

-The summer months (April-May) may bring very high temperatures.
+The summer months (April-May) may cause very high temperatures.
 Guard against heatstroke and dehydration.
-Hydrate well, wear light clothing, and steer clear of direct sun during peak hours.
+Hydrate well, wear light clothing, and avoid direct sun during peak hours.

 Optimal Visit Schedules